wcxve/elisa/README.md

 ## License

-`Elisa` is distributed under the terms of the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html) license.
+`elisa` is distributed under the terms of the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html) license.